mvkvc/bank_crawl/README.md

 ## Usage

-You can specify the country to crawl by space-separated country codes listed below, the default argument is `CA` if no argument is provided.
+You can specify the country to crawl by space-separated country codes listed below.
+The default argument is `CA` if no argument is provided.
+Currently only `CA` is implemented.

 Example: